You can view the web version at trails.colorado.gov. Or, you can search COTREX in the Google Play Store and Apple Store for the mobile app.

 The trail near your house might not be on COTREX for a couple reasons:

 The trail manager hasn’t participated in COTREX because of capacity issues or lack of GIS access.

 Work with your land manager to find out if the trail is a legal route or if it isn’t on COTREX because of capacity issues.
 If the latter, please work with your land manager and have them contact Natural Atlas, the contractor who built COTREX, at COTREX@state.co.us.
 If the trail is not a legal route, it will be entirely up to your land manager to decide if it should be inventoried or not.
 Be aware that inventorying a social trail generally involves environmental and planning reviews in addition to mapping its alignment.
 Your land manager may decide that it’s in the best interest of the property and the agency to not incorporate the trail into the system.

 You may also submit map feedback directly by right clicking the map on the web or tapping the green plus button on mobile apps.
 Please provide as much detail as you can about what's missing or incorrect as well as contact information so we may request clarification if required.

 Currently there are no winter trail uses on COTREX, but the state is looking into adding this feature.
 That said, you can visit the land manager’s webpage to see if they have their own winter maps or allow year-round use on their trails.

-Yes!
-Users can submit map feedback when trails or note trail obstacles such as downed trees.
+Users can submit map feedback about trails or note trail obstacles such as downed trees.
 We use this data to improve trail information as well as inform app management and maintenance decisions

 The contractors who built COTREX, Natural Atlas, will be refining the data until May 2019.
 At that time, the state may choose to renew their data maintenance contract.
 Land managers may provide specific feedback on the app or directly to Natural Atlas, submit full datasets when updated, or be set up with access and training to edit their data directly on trails.colorado.gov.